SMerrony/tello/README.md

 ## Disclaimer

 Tello is a registered trademark of Ryze Tech.
-The author of this package is in no way linked to Ryze, DJI, or Intel.
+The author of this package is in no way affiliated with Ryze, DJI, or Intel.

 The package has been developed by gathering together information from a variety of sources on the Internet (especially https://tellopilots.com) and by examining data packets sent to/from the Tello.
 The package will probably be extended as more knowledge of the drone's protocol is obtained.